wbugenis/pizza-code-challenge/README.md

 - Scope the validation so that it only applies within a single Restaurant

 If needed, update the error handling and error display so that this error shows on the Pizza creation form.

+### 8. Advanced: Restaurant Update Form to Link Multiple Pizzas

+Create a form to update a Restaurant with:

+- a text input for the name
+- a text input for the address
+- a list of Pizzas, with a checkbox for each one
+- a submit button

+The update action should create associations for each of the Pizzas the user selected.

+When the form saves, the user should be redirected to the Restaurant show page.

+The Restaurant show page should show a link to this edit page.

+### 9. Advanced: Display Count of Restaurants on Pizza Index Page

+On the Pizza index page, display the number of Restaurants that have that Pizza next to each Pizza's name.

 ## Rubric